1.0 Policy Statement

 4.1 How to Raise a Concern or Make a Complaint

-4.1.1 A concern can be raised in person or by telephone to the appropriate person which may include the Class Teacher, Head of Subject, Tutor or Head of Year in school.
-Published contact details are available on the school / Trust website.
+4.1.1 A concern can be raised in person, by email or by telephone to the appropriate person which may include the Class Teacher, Head of Subject, Tutor or Head of Year in school.
+Published key contact details are available on the school / Trust website.
 They may also be made by a third party acting on behalf of a complainant if they have appropriate consent to do so.

-4.1.2 Complaints should be made in writing and marked as Private and Confidential.
+4.1.2 Complaints should be made in writing and marked as Private and Confidential and contain details about the nature of the complaint, how it has been dealt with so far, potential witnesses, dates and times of event, copies of relevant documents along with a statement of actions that you would like us to take to resolve your complaint.
 For ease, an optional template complaint form is included at the end of this procedure (Appendix 2).
-Help can be provided by the Complaints Co-ordinator to complete the form, or you can also ask a third-party organisation, for example, the Citizens Advice to help you.
+Help can be provided by the Complaints Co-ordinator to complete the form, or you can also ask a third-party organisation, for example, Citizens Advice to help you.

 4.1.3 In accordance with equality law, reasonable adjustments will be considered, if required, to enable complainants to access and complete this complaints procedure.
 For instance, providing information in alternative formats, assisting complainants in raising a formal complaint or holding meetings in accessible locations.